ProvidenceMod/ProvidenceMod/README.md

 ---

-This is the source-code for the UnbiddenMod project.
+This is the source-code for the UnbiddenMod project; A mod for Terraria via tModLoader.

 ## Unbidden Mod